evilC/rpi-rgb-led-matrix/utils/README.md

 - `-` / `_` decrease brightness
 - `q` quit

+#### FrameSequence notes
+When outputting an `.fseq` file (Using `-O`), only options which govern geometry are important, ie
+--led-cols
+--led-rows
+--led-chain
+--led-parallel

 ### Video Viewer ###

 The video viewer allows to play common video formats on the RGB matrix (just